elplak/AOT-script/readme.md

 > Can we mix *interpreter simplicity* with *compiler efficiency* in a minimal C# sandbox?

-It provides an approachable framework for experimenting with parsing theory, dynamic compilation, and runtime reflection — using only standard .NET libraries.
+It provides an approachable framework for experimenting with parsing theory, dynamic compilation, and runtime reflection, only using standard .NET libraries.

 ## Status